lindseysim/interaction-handler/README.md

 ### Defining an interaction ###

 Interactions are defined primarily through callbacks.
-Thus.
 For greater detail see the [API](API.md), but the below gives a rough outline on defining an interaction.

 ##### `InteractionHandler.prototype.addInteraction(name, interaction)` #####